WORKSHOPS

 October, 2019

-In collaboration with Turner-nominated arts collective Project Art Works, our first workshop featured large-screen installations of abridged sequences from medical films that depict autism and neurodivergence.
+In collaboration with Turner Prize nominated arts collective Project Art Works, our first workshop featured large-screen installations of abridged sequences from archive films that depict autism and neurodivergence.
 Autistic participants were invited to reflect on how an anti-psychiatric gaze changes our perceptions of the movements and behaviours of the subjects on screen.
 Films shown included Deligny's Le Moindre Geste, Robina Rose's Jigsaw and Illustrations of Autism by McCarthy & Lowenstein.

 SCREEN DYNAMICS